 Given that Google is the leading search engine on the web, it is only logical a recommendation to go with its tools whilst working with SEO.
 Google Webmaster Tools and Google Analytics are crucial for SEO.
 You can see which keywords Google considers relevant to your site, which ones attract visitors, which sites have links to yours and much other helpful information.

-Tim Gibbon, director of Elemental company, adds that Google Webmaster Tools make it possible for you to create a site map based on the sitemaps.org protocol.
-Bing, Yahoo and others use this, too.
+Tim Gibbon, director of the Elemental company, adds that Google Webmaster Tools make it possible for you to create a sitemap based on the sitemaps.org protocol.
+Bing, Yahoo, and others use this, too.

 Online Resources for Outsourcing

 Outsourcing is a common web industry trait.
 It allows agencies and freelancers to accept jobs they would otherwise reject.
 However, you have to be really clever with handling the outsourcing as it may awfully quickly come very close to exploitation.